ldiego73/ldiego73.github.io/README.md

 ### Update your languages

-Inside the `static / locales` path you can update your site information.
+Inside the `static/locales` path you can update your site information.

 | locale resource       | description                                                        |
 |-----------------------|--------------------------------------------------------------------|